jon-r/jon-r.github.io/_design/We-Buy-Catering.md

 ![framework template]({{ site.baseurl }}/images/{{ page.ref }}/template.jpg)
 </span>

-One the main challenge for the site was targetting a fairly varied range of audiences.
+One the main challenge for the site was targeting a fairly varied range of audiences.
 I wanted to encourage customers and have more focused sites to appeal to a variety of targets.
-The main pages focused on areas in the northwest (Manchester, Liverpool, Chester) with sub pages targetted at different catering markets (Pubs, Farm Shops, Cafes)
+The main pages focused on areas in the northwest (Manchester, Liverpool, Chester) with subpages targeted at different catering markets (Pubs, Farm Shops, Cafes)

 Originally, I just made a copy/paste collection of sites.
 I made individual tweaks manually.
 This worked but was messy to make any changes, and ended up with several inconsistencies between sites.

 I decided to create a PHP template with a list of variables that covered each site.
-The core php was taken from a root location, and each page remained consistent and easily maintained.
-Instead of spending time readjusting several pages, linking several images, etc, all that was needed was about 10 lines of php variables and a couple of extra pictures.
+The core PHP was taken from a root location, and each page remained consistent and easily maintained.
+Instead of spending time readjusting several pages, linking several images, etc., all that was needed was about 10 lines of PHP variables and a couple of extra pictures.